-- There are some oscillations in each model.
-This is because of hop distance and environment. - The number of packet loss increases after 3 hop. - We found that the OLSR protocol has not a good performance when the relay node is moving. - The OLSR performance deteriorates when the CBR is higher.
+- There are some oscillations in MV3, MV5 and MV6 models.
+This is because of movement of node 3. - The number of packet loss increases after third hop. - We found that the OLSR protocol has a good performance when the source node is moving.
+However, the performance is not good when the relay nodes are moving. - There are a lot of oscillations in MV5 model. - The OLSR protocol needs to be equipped with more realistic topology control mechanism in order to be used in different scenarios.

-These experiments where performed using OLSR routing protocol.
-In the future, we would like to consider the effect of reactive protocols and compare the experimental results with simulation results.
-Moreover, we would like to consider the new link quality metrics and extend our testbed.
+These experiments where performed using a single flow through the network.
+In the future, we would like to consider the effect of multiple flows on the routing and increase the number of nodes.
+Moreover, we would like to consider the effect of destination node movement and extension of our testbed.